eclipse-hono/hono/site/documentation/content/admin-guide/hono-kafka-client-configuration.md

 +++

 Protocol adapters can be configured to use Kafka for the messaging.
-The Kafka client used there can be configured with environment variables and/or command line options.
+The Kafka client used there can be configured with operating system environment variables and/or Java system properties.

 {{% note title="Tech preview" %}}
 The support of Kafka as a messaging system is currently a preview and not yet ready for production.
 The implementation as well as its APIs may change with the next version.
 {{% /note %}}